Food Producers Forum holding public forum

-The Food Producers Forum will be holding a public forum on Sunday, November 17 featuring discussions of tools and techniques to rebuild food security in Newfoundland and Labrador.
+The Food Producers Forum will be holding a public forum today, featuring discussions of tools and techniques to rebuild food security in Newfoundland and Labrador.

 The free public forum will take place at the Autism Society Greenhouse in St. John’s at 1:00 p.m.